-Based on my first-hand experiences, here are the best Edinburgh day trips by train or bus.
-All of these fabulous destinations are within a two-hour journey of the capital, making it a breeze to visit them in a day.
+Based on my first-hand experiences, here are the best day trips from Edinburgh by train or bus.
+All of these fabulous destinations are easy to reach without a car and are within a two-hour journey of the Scottish capital.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.